adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 ## Requirements
 - `lpsolve`: Download and installed from [lpsolve](https://sourceforge.net/projects/lpsolve/).
 The `lp_solve` in the project is built on `macOS 12.6`, you may need to build a different version on your machine.
-- `cplex`: Licensed tool from IBM.
+- `CPLEX`: Licensed tool from IBM.
 Only used for `LUDB` of `DNC`, otherwise you can ignore this dependency.
+Once you install `CPLEX` on your device, please specify its folder containing CPLEX executable in `cplex` inside [`resources/paths.json`](./src/saihu/resources/paths.json).
 - `Java`: `JDK 16.0.2`
 - `Python`: Create an environment using `environment.yml` or installing `numpy`, `networkx`, `matplotlib`, `pulp`, and `mdutils` with `Python>=3.8`.